mustafadeel/gitclean/README.md

 # Installation
 To use this hook:

-Save the script as .git/hooks/pre-commit in your repository Make it executable with chmod +x .git/hooks/pre-commit
+Save the script as `.git/hooks/pre-commit` in your repository Make it executable with `chmod +x .git/hooks/pre-commit`

-The hook will automatically create the Python scanner script in .git/tools/secret_scanner.py when first run.
+The hook will automatically create the Python scanner script in `.git/tools/secret_scanner.py` when first run and will subsequently use that file.
+So that would be where you can tinker with your edits.

 # Introduction
 This pre-commit hook will: